 We are also pleased to confirm that, as a result of this technology, IVF Phoenix™ has reported live births with INVOcell since introducing it in Arizona.
-For patients who meet the criteria it is certainly a huge savings from traditional IVF.
+For patients who meet the criteria, it is certainly a huge saving from traditional IVF.

 The INVOcell, a recently FDA approved gas permeable vaginal culture device, allows women to incubate eggs and sperm themselves, decreasing the cost of and increasing access to fertility treatment.

 To care for eggs, sperm and embryos outside of the body, the IVF laboratory is an intensive care unit for embryos, requiring air filtration systems, incubators with continuous monitoring and alarm systems, and highly trained embryologists that care for the embryos for the five to six days of embryo culture.
 Intravaginal culture has the potential to decrease treatment cost by reducing the need for the laboratory and embryologist intervention.
 Because IVF is expensive, the ovarian stimulation for IVF involves taking medications to recruit multiple eggs so that patients have their best return upon their investment.
 Additionally, in most cases of severe male factor IVF with ICSI is recommended.
 Robust ovarian stimulation requires many ultrasound and blood tests to monitor the ovarian response.
 The goal of INVOcell is to decrease the cost of fertility care, therefore we use a more modest ovarian stimulation that requires less medication and less monitoring which provides another cost savings.